Recent Electrical and Computer Engineering Faculty Publications

 Do you know WHERE the Article is (what journal, conference, volume, pages, etc)?
 Use the UA Libraries Catalog.

 Need a SPECIFIC Article that Can't be Accessed Electronically and is Not in Our Library?
 Try

 How do I Find Articles on a Topic?

-Did not get the results that you sought from Search-A-Roo or want to perform a more thorough search?
-Use databases on the Computer Engineering Databases.
+Use databases on the Articles & Books using Databases Tab.
 Use the descriptions to find the databases closest related to your topic and that contain articles.

 Where should I start?
 Try the following (hover over links for more information):

 Want to link to Library Tutorials to your course content in Springboard?

 There are Springboard Modules in the Learning Repository containing links to Library tutorials on our Web site:

 - Library Tutorials – Engineering Village Tutorials

 - Library Tutorials – Finding ASTM, ANSI, ISO, and IEEE Standards